AleksandM/i18n-drafts/articles/language-negotiation/language-negotiation.md

 there might only be three localizations, but twenty or more locales that the site _could_ make available.
-Deciding which combinations of language and locale to expose to users and how to represent these depends on many factors.
+Deciding which combinations of language and locale to expose to users and how to represent these is a local decision that the site will need to make.
+A couple of best practices to briefly mention:
+* Avoid using national or regional flags as a proxy for language.
+* Present the locale in its own language.
+  Chinese speakers are more readily able to recognize `简体中文` than `Simplified Chinese` just as English speakers are more readily able to recognize `English` than `英语`

 ## Constructing the Algorithm

-Hierarchical negotiation is the most common mechanism for performing locale negotiation.
+There is no one precise mechanism that applies to every site or organization's locale negotiation needs.
+Different factors have to be weighed by the developer to get the right result.
+These include what information is available about the user, both in terms of profile information and passively collected info.

+In most cases, the result of this will be a hierarchical negotiation mechanism that uses different site configuration details and different user signals to arrive at the specific result.
-One way to implement this is to work from the least specific signal to the most specific one and then return the result.
+One way to implement this is to work from the least specific signal to the most specific one and then return the result, such as the following:

-> For example:
->
-> 1. Let the return value be the site default.
+> 1. Let `return_value` be the site default.
-> 2. If the user's geographic region has a default let return value be that locale.
+> 2. If the user's geographic region has a default let `return_value` be that locale.
 > 3. If the user has an Accept-Language header
 >    i.
 For each language range in the A-L header
->       a. if the language range matches an available locale's language tag, let return value be that locale
+>       a. if the language range matches an available locale's language tag, let `return_value` be that locale
-> 4. If the user has a cookie with a locale preference, let return value be that locale
+> 4. If the user has a cookie with a locale preference, let `return_value` be that locale
-> 5. If the URL contains a (recognized, permitted) locale identifier, let return value be that locale
+> 5. If the URL contains a (recognized, permitted) locale identifier, let `return_value` be that locale
+>    _Note: this might be in the path, domain name, file name, or a query parameter... or more than one of these_
-> 6. If the user is recognized, let return value be the locale in the user's profile
+> 7. If the user is recognized, let `return_value` be the locale in the user's profile
 >
-> Return the return value.
+> Return `return_value`.

 Notice how the above algorithm might be tailored to weight one item higher (or lower) in the hierarchy.
+Notice too that the algorithm never fails (it always returns a valid result).

 The above short description leaves out checking if each language tag is in the list of supported locales